-The Yellowstone is a significant site in the transformation of Chestnut Hill from a "gateway village" to a modern suburb because it was the meeting place of the Chestnut Hill Village Improvement Association (CHVIA), which was first organized in Col. Goodman's home in 1884 and continued to be based there until around 1898.7 As Henry Houston worked to develop West Chestnut Hill into an elite, picturesque suburb along the Pennsylvania Railroad's Chestnut Hill-West line, Contosta attributes the CHVIA and its "principal force," Col. Goodman, with fostering a reformist civic identity that anticipated the Progressive era and continues to characterize the political orientation of residents from this unique urban neighborhood.8 Although Chestnut Hill was incorporated into the City of Philadelphia in 1854, the Republican machine politicians who controlled the distribution of municipal funds mostly ignored Chestnut Hill's infrastructure needs, preferring to focus development efforts in the downtown wards.
+The Yellowstone is a significant site in the transformation of Chestnut Hill from a "gateway village" to a modern suburb because it was the meeting place of the Chestnut Hill Village Improvement Association (CHVIA), which was first organized in Col. Goodman's home in 1884 and continued to be based there until around 1898.
+As Henry Houston worked to develop West Chestnut Hill into an elite, picturesque suburb along the Pennsylvania Railroad's Chestnut Hill-West line, Contosta attributes the CHVIA and its "principal force," Col. Goodman, with fostering a reformist civic identity that anticipated the Progressive era and continues to characterize the political orientation of residents from this unique urban neighborhood.8 Although Chestnut Hill was incorporated into the City of Philadelphia in 1854, the Republican machine politicians who controlled the distribution of municipal funds mostly ignored Chestnut Hill's infrastructure needs, preferring to focus development efforts in the downtown wards.
 In the absence of municipal support, residents of Chestnut Hill depended on the CHVIA to raise private funds for paving the dirt roads in the area (including the three-mile stretch on Germantown Ave. from Gorgas Lane to Northwestern Ave.), building sidewalks, and for addressing the various landscaping needs of the area.
 While continuing to live in The Yellowstone, Col. Goodman's leadership of the CHVIA catapulted him into a local political career.
-From 1892 until 1899, Col. Goodman, a recipient of the Congressional Medal of Honor for gallantry exhibited during the Civil War, served as the 22nd Ward's representative in Common Council (a legislative body that preceded City Council).
+From 1892 until 1899, Col. Goodman served as the 22nd Ward's representative in Common Council (a legislative body that preceded City Council).

-Part of CHVIA's legacy is that it served as the organizational model for the Germantown and Chestnut Hill Improvement Association (GCHIA), which residents of Philadelphia's northwestern neighborhoods formed in 1906 to amplify their demands for the continued infrastructural modernization of their neighborhoods.9 In the most literal sense of development, then, The Yellowstone symbolized Chestnut Hill's development into a modern neighborhood.
+Part of CHVIA's legacy is that it served as the organizational model for the Germantown and Chestnut Hill Improvement Association (GCHIA), which residents of Philadelphia's northwestern neighborhoods formed in 1906 to amplify their demands for the continued infrastructural modernization of their neighborhoods.
+In the most literal sense of development, then, The Yellowstone symbolized Chestnut Hill's development into a modern neighborhood.